shakhor-shual/walkman-gitops-example/README.md

 - @@self/some_name - returns an output value with the name some_name
 obtained as a result of the stage's operation

 ###  Helpers
-The helpers (look like this: <<<name | value-1 ... | value-N) are actually
+The helpers (look like this: <<<name | value-1 ... | value-N) actually
-a syntactic mechanism for directly calling by name internal BASH functions stored inside the Walkman.
-In this case, "name" must be a name of an existing function in the Walkman (i.e., an internal function programmed by BASH that is part of the Walkman source code).
+are a syntactic wrapper for directly using the Walkman BASH-function in deployment scripts.
+The  "name" of helper in deployment script must be a name of an existing function in the Walkman (i.e., an internal function programmed in BASH which is part of the Walkman source code).
+The concept of helpers is intended for quick, problem-oriented expansion of the functionality of deployment scripts by adding new specialized BASH functions to the Walkman source code with the possibility of their subsequent direct calling in deployment scripts.
+The Walkman architecture allows the helper to return a single string, the contents of which can be assigned to a deployment script variable (or ignored if the helper is called outside of a variable assignment operation).
+In the latter case, it is assumed that the purpose of calling the helper was to generate some artifacts in the file structure of the project.
+A more detailed description of this mechanism and a list of available helpers (with their parameters) is given in Walkman project bin/README.MD